sage-code/maj/basic.md

 **negative**

-* io ka joku'ia = I do not play now
+* jo ka joku'ia = I do not play now
 * zu ka joku'pa = he has not played
 * zu ka joku'va = he will not play

 **affirmative**

-* io si joku'fa in la futa = Yes I will play in the future
+* jo si joku'fa in la futa = Yes I will play in the future
 * tu si joku'pa in la pasa = Yes you have played in the past

 **reflexive**

-* io mə joku'ia solo = I play with myself now
+* jo mh joku'ia solo = I play with myself now
 * tu te joku'ia solo = You play yourself now
 * su se joku'ia solo = He is playing himself now